ioquatix/markly/readme.md

 ## Motivation

 This code base was originally forked from [Commonmarker](https://github.com/gjtorikian/commonmarker) before they switched from `cmark-gfm` (C) to `comrak` (Rust).
-The original implementation provided access to the abstract syntax tree (AST), which is useful for building tools on top of Markdown.
-The Rust implementation does not provide this functionality, and so this fork was created to continue to provide these (and more) features.
+This fork was created to preserve the original C extension logic and provide alternate features.

 ## Usage